 Michael Westmore is a third generation of Hollywoodís Royal family of Makeup Artists and Hair Stylists.
 The Family’s history of makeup design and wig creation dates back over 120 years.
 Michael’s father Monty Sr., was the personal

 makeup artist to Rudolph Valentino and his five famous uncles department headed most every major studio in Hollywood.
 During his 50+ years in the Motion Picture Industry he has worked with such stars as Sylvester Stallone, Farrah Faucet, Robert De Niro, Elizabeth Taylor, Liza, Betty Davis and even “Land of the Lost” and “The Munsters”.
 Eighteen years of Michaels career was spent with Gene Roddenberry creating all the creatures and aliens that inhabited the Star Trek Universe.
 Michael has been recognized with over 100 national and International Awards which include an Academy Award for the movie “Mask”and three additional Academy Nominations for ì2010î, “Clan of the Cave Bear” and “Star Trek First Contact”.
 Over his career he ís garnered 9 Emmys and 42 Emmy Nominations.
 In 2008 Michael and his family were recognized for their contributing makeup artistry with a STAR on the Hollywood Walk of Fame.
 Presently he is appearing as “The Mentor” with his hostess daughter McKenzie Westmore on the hit SYFY Television makeup challenge – “Face Off”.
-Last year, the Burbank International Film Festival was proud to honor the Westmore family for over 100 years of excellence in the television and motion picture industry and for Michael’s individual achievements.
-We are excited to have Michael back again as part of the presentation to this years Academy Award-winning recipient Kazuhiro Tsuji.
+The Burbank International Film Festival is proud to honor the Westmore family for over 100 years of excellence in the television and motion picture industry and to present this special award to honor Michael Westmore for all his individual achievements.

 Winter began her film career at age seven in director Shane Black’s hit cult film, “Kiss Kiss Bang Bang” and currently stars on ABC’s critically acclaimed and Emmy® winning hit series, “Modern Family” playing ‘Alex Dunphy,’ the brainy middle child in the Dunphy family.
 Winter also stars on Disney Jr. as the title character for the series “Sofia the First”.
 Ariel appeared on stage in the production of “Truck Stop” — a 1970s based drama centered on the friendship between a kid with cerebral palsy and a troubled runaway.
 Feature films include the thriller “Duress”, “Young Trixie” in Warner Bros.’
 “Speed Racer”, “The Chaperone” opposite WWE star Paul Levesque (Triple H) and a lead role in the hit thriller “One Missed Call” where she plays the killer in the film.
 Television credits include the female lead in the TV movie, “Fred 2: Night of the Living Fred”, the sequel to the hit film, “Fred: The Movie”, a recurring role on the final six episodes of the award winning drama “ER” and guest-starring roles on hit TV shows Criminal Minds” “Crossing Jordan”, Nip/Tuck” and “Bones”.
 Winter is an avid singer and young activist.
 She is involved in several charities and organizations such as the Creative Coalition, the Share Our Strength’s No Kid Hungry, WWE’s anti-bullying campaign Be A Star and GLSEN.
 We are thrilled that Ariel will be presenting the festival’s first ever “Youth in Cinema” award.